paterAi/C23-PS244-CC/README.md

 6. Enter vegetable image data with a png extension to firebase storage

-7. implement Firebase Functions on the Express.js API!
+7. implement Firebase Functions on the Express.js API Update!
 Following are the API features that have been used and successfully deployed

 ➡ Search (Search): Function to search data.
 ➡ User (User): Function to get user information.